bobowskiiii/PROJEKT-KURIER/README.md

-A Simple Html, CSS and Java Script Project that allows you to send a parcel or check the location of your shipment.
+A simple project that allows you to send a parcel or check the location of your shipment, created using Html, CSS and Java Script, Bootstrap and Google API.